Kershaw hits strikeout marks, sends Dodgers past D-Backs 5-1

+LOS ANGELES (AP) — Clayton Kershaw doesn’t feel like a potential no-hitter is serious until it lasts through six innings.
+Before that, it’s just the everyday dominance that Dodgers fans have come to expect over his 13 years in blue.

+Although Kershaw’s latest no-hit bid ended one out shy of the serious innings, Los Angeles’ veteran ace put together another historic performance that indicates he’s healthy, sharp — and perhaps just as good as ever.

-LOS ANGELES (AP) — Clayton Kershaw reached two career strikeout milestones and held Arizona hitless into the sixth inning Thursday night, leading the Los Angeles Dodgers past the Diamondbacks 5-1 for their fifth straight victory.
+Kershaw reached two career strikeout milestones and held Arizona hitless into the sixth inning Thursday night, leading the Dodgers past the Diamondbacks 5-1 for their fifth straight victory.

 While racking up eight strikeouts over six scoreless innings, Kershaw (5-1) became the 39th pitcher in major league history with 2,500 strikeouts when he fanned Nick Ahmed in the second.
 The left-hander then caught and passed Christy Mathewson (2,502) for 38th place on baseball’s career list by getting Carson Kelly and Tim Locastro in the third.